typedb/typedb-ml/kglib/examples/diagnosis/README.md

 In this example, we aim to predict `diagnosis` relations.
 Each person in the dataset should either have a diagnosis of `"Multiple Scleerosis"` or of `"Diabetes Type II"`.
 We have the correct `diagnosis` relations, and we use `RandomLinkSplit` to split these examples into train, validation and test sets, and to create negative samples.

 We collapse these TypeDB `diagnosis` relations from a relation node into a binary edge, since we know this is a binary relation type with only ever two roleplayers.
 We use this simplification as it makes it trivial to predict all possible (and valid) binary relations between `disease` and `person` types, simply using the matrix dot product of the learned representation of each `disease` and each `person`.
 You can see this in `decode_all`.
 It's likely this approach can be extended to handle ternary or N-ary relations, but we don't support functionality for it here yet.

+## Binary Relation Prediction a.k.a.
+Link Prediction

+This example can predict binary relations only; additional effort is required to predict ternary or N-ary relations.
+Predicting ternary or N-ary relations ought to be possible using an appropriate operator over the representations of the roleplayers involved.
+But, this op needs to compute the predictions for `L` x `M` x `N` possible relations for a ternary relation where each roleplayer type has `L`, `M`, and `N` instances.
+This will also require extra work to manage the ground-truth labels rather than treating them as binary as we do here.

 ## Tensorboard